tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 # Examining the output

 * `readelf -a hello` dumps entire output file (ELF format)
+* ELF file is defined by C structure defined in `/usr/include/elf.h`.
 * ELF header contains meta data on exe.
 More importantly it points to program header and section header, the two views of an ELF.:

 ```